Best Ellipticals for 2017

 |Sole E95||5-stars||27 LBS||ECB||Under $2,000||See best price »|

-The best home ellipticals have just the right amount of features to keep people motivated with training variety and entertainment.
+The home ellipticals that we rank highly have just the right amount of features to keep you motivated with training variety and entertainment.
 Here are some popular features.

 Adjustable Incline: While some ellipticals have adjustable stride, others have adjustable incline.
-These let people simulate climbing at different angles for muscle toning and especially rapid calorie burn.
-In general the incline options become greater as price increases.
-Some of the most popular ellipticals pair incline training with interactive video; look for technologies such as iFit and Passport.
+These let you simulate climbing at different angles for targeted muscle toning and faster calorie burn.
+In general the incline options increase with cross trainer prices.
+Some of the most popular home ellipticals pair the incline training with interactive video so you can simulate outdoor exercise.
+Look for ellipticals with iFit, Passport or similar technologies.

-Customized Programs: The quality and variety of exercise programming can contribute a good deal to the overall cost of a crosstrainer.
-On cheaper elliptical machines there might be many programs but little variety.
-The best home ellipticals support multiple user profiles, have excellent preset program variety, and can also supply personalized workout programs.
+Customized Programs: The quality and variety of exercise programming can contribute a good deal to the overall cost of a home fitness machine.
+On cheap elliptical machines there might be many programs but little variety.
+Our favorite home ellipticals have excellent preset program variety and can also supply personalized workout programs.

-Heart Rate Control: The best home ellipticals can work with chest straps for wireless heart rate monitoring, plus they have programs for heart rate control.
-These ellipticals adjust their resistance to help people work within target heart rate zones.
+Heart Rate Control: The leading home elliptical trainers also work with chest straps for wireless heart rate monitoring.
+Besides that, they have exercise programs for heart rate control.
+These adjust the pedal resistance to help you work within a target heart rate zone.

 HDTV: Premium home ellipticals have widescreen high definition TV screens.
 They make it easy to track workout data and watch your favorite programs at the same time.

 iPhone/iPod Compatible: Home ellipticals at all price points have speakers for MP3 players.
 The better ellipticals have higher quality speakers and convenient console controls for mobile devices.
-Secure holders, sometimes with charging ports, are also built into the machines.
+Secure holders, sometimes with charging ports, are also built into some of the best ellipticals for 2017.